 Stress Fractures: Any bone in the foot can be at risk for developing a stress fracture.
 Unlike a regular fracture, a stress fracture does not involve a true break across the bone, but rather an injury to the structure within the bone.
 Repetitive activities, such as running consistently on a hard surface, can lead to bone bruising, and then ultimately to a partial break in the honeycomb structure of the inner bone.
 These injures are usually not seen on standard x-rays until after several months.
 The most common sports-related location of stress fractures in the foot are the long metatarsal bones and the heel bone.
 When the injury is untreated and at-fault activity is continued, these stress fractures have the potential to turn into full fractures.
 Treatment involves rest, immobilization in a walking boot or cast, and time to mend.
 Stress fractures are notorious for taking longer to heal than a fresh fracture, and patience is often needed during the healing process to achieve full recovery.

-Plantar Fasciitis: One of the most common foot injures in athletes and sedentary people alike, plantar fasciitis involves inflammation and microscopic tearing of a broad band of tissue (plantar fascia) running from the heel to the ball of the foot.
+Plantar Fasciitis: One of the most common foot injuries in athletes and sedentary people alike, plantar fasciitis involves inflammation and microscopic tearing of broadband of tissue (plantar fascia) running from the heel to the ball of the foot.
 It is seen primarily in people with flat feet (which causes chronic stretching of the fascia) as well as those with high arches (in which poor shock absorption leads to fascia injury).
 Stepping on hard, blunt objects like a rock or over-stretching the foot on a stair or ladder rung can directly injure the fascia, although these are less common.
-The fascia can also rupture if the force of the injure is severe enough.
-The pain of the typical plantar fasciitis is usually felt on the inner side of the bottom of the heel where it meets the arch, and is noticed after arising from a chair or bed, as well as after extended activity.
+The fascia can also rupture if the force of the injury is severe enough.
+The pain of the typical plantar fasciitis is usually felt on the inner side of the bottom of the heel where it meets the arch and is noticed after arising from a chair or bed, as well as after extended activity.
 This condition can persist for years if untreated.
-Treatment is fairly simple, and involves stretching, inflammation reduction, and orthotics ( specialized shoe inserts) to provide flat feet greater support and high arches more shock absorption.
+Treatment is fairly simple and involves stretching, inflammation reduction, and orthotics ( specialized shoe inserts) to provide flat feet greater support and high arches more shock absorption.
 Only in a few cases is surgery needed.